-The Gardenia (Shenyang) 翠堤灣(瀋陽)
+The Gardenia (Shenyang) 翠晓彎(瀋陽)

 The site is located on the west side of Daba Road of the Shenhe District, which is one of the five main central districts in Shenyang.
-This residential and commercial development project is wholly-owned by the Group, with a planned total gross floor area of approximately 2,000,000 sq m.
+This residential and commercial development project is wholly-owned by the Group, with a planned GFA of approximately 2,000,000 sq m.

-Location West of Daba Road, Shenhe District, Shenyang, China
+West of Daba Road, Shenhe District, Shenyang, China